-Roofing including roof space

-Repair category 2

-Notes Some cracked, misaligned and slipped slates were noted.
-The roof covering is now of an age where ongoing and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-The flat roof has a limited life only and will require regular maintenance and eventual renewal.
+Roofing including roof space Repair category 2 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+The flat roof sections have a limited life only and will require regular maintenance and eventual renewal.
+Damaged sarking boards noted within the roof space.

 Rainwater fittings

 Repair category 1

-Notes At the time of our inspection there was no evidence of damp staining/water staining on wall surfaces which would indicate leakage.
+Notes At the time of our inspection there was no evidence of damp staining/ water staining on wall surfaces which would indicate leakage.
 It should be noted that it was not raining at the time of our inspection.